MystiquePanda/wtjs/wtjs_build-ins.md

   .then(solution => console.log('Resolved with ' + solution))
 > Resolved with -100

-// doens't error even when CB aren't valid Promise.resolve().then({jibberish:true})
+// doesn't error even when CB aren't valid Promise.resolve().then({jibberish:true})
 > Promise {<resolved>: undefined}